hr21don/MakeYourOwnKeyLogger/README.md

 # MakeYourOwnKeyLogger
-Creating a basic keylogger that records &amp; stores key strokes from keyboard as logfiles using python.
+Creating a basic keylogger that records &amp; stores key strokes from keyboard onto a logfile using python.

 ## Input